 “Massive voter fraud is rare.
 And it’s very hard to pull off without people knowing about it,” said Kermit Roosevelt, a constitutional law expert and professor at the University of Pennsylvania Law School.

-Even if some of Trump’s legal efforts succeed, experts said that the number of votes in question are not sizable enough to change the results.
+Even if some of Trump’s legal efforts succeed, experts said that the number of votes in question is not sizable enough to change the results.

 “None of them really have the potential to change enough votes to change the outcome because this isn’t really that close of an election,” Roosevelt said.
 He explained that the Trump campaign would “need to flip multiple states and the margins are very wide.”